HaochongYANG/dna_heterogeneity/README.md

 ## Introduction

-DNA heterogeneity refers to the variations and differences found within the DNA sequences of different individuals or species.
-This project aims to analyze these variations to gain insights into genetic diversity and its implications.
+DNA heterogeneity refers to the variations and differences found within the DNA 3D sequences of different cells.
+This project aims to analyze and quantify these variations to gain insights into genetic diversity.

-## Features

-- Analysis of DNA sequence variations
-- Visualization of DNA heterogeneity
-- Statistical analysis and modelling
-- Data preprocessing and cleaning

 ## Installation